thomasletsch/moserp/README.md

 A concrete product is called a ProductInstance, it has concrete values for its attributes.

 ### Inventory
 A facility can act as a warehouse for ProductInstances.
 An InventoryItem has mainly a location (Facility), a ProductInstance and a quantity.
 You can book incoming items through IncomingDelivery and outgoing items through OutgoingDelivery.
-Between Inventoriesa InventoryTransfer can be made.
+Between Inventories a InventoryTransfer can be made.

+*Dependencies:*
+  - Facility
+  - Product

 ## Technology